Apple may spark upgrade rush with new iPhones, tight pricing

 The base model is expected to be priced at US$749, the iPhone 11 Pro at US$999 and iPhone Pro Max at US$1,099, roughly unchanged from last year's prices, with the company opting to push through any potential tariffs on the devices in favor of boosting sales volumes.

-Apple faces https://www.reuters.com/article/us-usa-trade-apple/apples-data-shows-a-deepening-dependence-on-china-as-trumps-tariffs-loom-idUSKCN1VI29I levies of 15per cent imposed by the U.S. government on products made in China including smartwatches and wireless headphones as of Sept.
-1, with a tariff on the iPhone to take effect on Dec.
-15.
+Apple faces levies of 15 per cent imposed by the U.S. government on products made in China including smartwatches and wireless headphones as of Sep 1, with a tariff on the iPhone to take effect on Dec 15.

 Apple has seen bumps in demand in China this year, driven by Chinese online retailers discounting iPhones.